 HCV or the Hepatitis C Virus is a disease that is known to be generally asymptomatic, which implies without signs and symptoms upon the start and in the period of the acute stage that occurs within the first six months from outset of the infection.

-Once hepatitis c moves on to the chronic stage, which is usually after six months from start and onwards, incidence of liver scarring referred to as fibrosis can be observed and if not handled advances through to a more complex level with illness termed as liver cirrhosis.
+Once hepatitis c moves on to the chronic stage, which is usually after six months from start and onwards, the incidence of liver scarring referred to as fibrosis can be observed and if not handled advances through to a more complex level with illness termed as liver cirrhosis.

 What are the common Hepatitis C indicators?